 I write stories occasionally on game themes, mostly Half-Life 2 series, Fallout 3, and Elder Scrolls.
-I would like to go through the game as a skinny, nervous teenage girl, but the character builder won't let me.
+I would like to go through Skyrim as a skinny, nervous teenage girl, but the character builder won't let me.
 The character builder for Elder Scrolls Online is a bit better -- the rather desperate-looking, paranoid silver-haired girl in my present avatar comes from there.

 Actually it's better to say I take dictation than I "write."
 Writing for me begins when a set of characters gets into my head and begins to throw tantrums until I indulge them.
 Spoiled children, all of them.
 And yes, I'm looking in your direction, Zahana.

-My latest completed story goes in a new direction for me -- my first story in the Elder Scrolls Online (ESO) universe, the world of Skyrim a thousand years before Skyrim takes place.
+Before that was a story that went in a new direction for me -- my first in the Elder Scrolls Online (ESO) universe, the world of Skyrim a thousand years before Skyrim takes place.
 There's a civil war going on, and the Lord of Domination, Molag Bal, is trying to drag Tamriel into his own realm of Coldharbor.
 When I first read the outline for ESO, it struck me that if Molag Bal made any such attempt, he would be poaching on Mehrunes Dagon's territory -- or at least what Mehrunes Dagon, Lord of Destruction, has always claimed is his territory.
 And Daedric Lords don't hesitate to pull dirty tricks on each other, as Jyggalag, Lord of Order, can tell you.
 So...
 WWDD (What Would Dagon Do?) becomes the question of the day.
-It isn't entirely answered by the story, but I think I made a start on it.
+It isn't fully answered by the story, but I think I made a start on it.

-Work in progress, with the first three chapters published, includes another Skyrim story entitled "The Hearts of the Falmer," which began from the observation that the Falmer seem to have human servants or slaves who are loyal to the death to them.
+Work in progress, with the first few chapters published, includes another Skyrim story entitled "The Hearts of the Falmer," which began from the observation that the Falmer seem to have human servants or slaves who are loyal to the death to them.
 What this might imply led me into the whole question of the crippling of the Falmer and what future they might have.
 I was quite annoyed when I found that there were going to be real live snow elves in Dawnguard, but it turned out the story there does not seriously conflict with what I have been working on.
-(Note: "The Battlemage's Tale" has a bit more detail on this separate story.)

 In the mean time, I have also reposted several stories that have appeared elsewhere, some with revisions.
 So if you recognize something, no, I am not plagiarizing "dongzhongshu" on DeviantArt.
 I am that person.
 I'm publishing here because DA seems primarily oriented toward graphic art and I hope to reach some critical eyes that don't spend time there.
 There is one advantage to the copies posted on DA: the later ones are in portable document format (.pdf), and may include typographical features/graphics that cannot be reproduced here.